Mishieck/parawait/docs/api/typescript/types.md

 - `input`: A single input that is used as an argument every time a function is called.
 - `inputs`: Multiple inputs that are used as arguments to the provided function(s).
 - `onerror`: Used to indicate what should happen is an error occurs.
 - `outputType`: Specifies what type of output should be returned.
+The default value is `"none"`